-Below, our California personal injury lawyers discuss the following frequently asked questions about electric shock lawsuits:
+Below, our electric shock lawyers discuss the following frequently asked questions about electric shock lawsuits:

 - 1. Can I file a lawsuit after an electrical shock accident?

-- 3. Can I file a wrongful death lawsuit if my spouse was electrocuted?
+- 3. Can I file a wrongful death lawsuit if a family member was electrocuted?

 - 4. What should I do after an electrical shock accident?